cmw2/VideoToSpeechPOC/README.md

 This project is a Proof of Concept (POC) for generating a summary of a video and then converting that summary to speech using Azure AI Services.
 The application allows users to upload a file, generate the summary, and convert the summary to an audio file.
 The audio file can then be downloaded for further use.

 ## Sample Code
 This repository contains sample code intended for demonstration purposes.
-It showcases how to integrate Azure Cognitive Services for text extraction and speech synthesis.
+It showcases how to integrate Azure Cognitive Services for video summarization and speech synthesis.
 The code is provided as-is and may require modifications to fit specific use cases or production environments.

 ## Getting Started